SunLab-UGA/RF-3DGS/README.md

    - Follow the **Sionna Documentation** to set up your own.
    - Alternatively, use simple models from [WiSegRT](https://github.com/SunLab-UGA/WiSegRT) (note: light sources need to be added for later visual dataset rendering).

-2. **Generate the Spectrum**: At the end of the [RF-3DGS Jupyter Notebook](https://drive.google.com/file/d/12Biy_566ImZtyyOuEOiHNPTtQ0iRyIUQ/view?usp=sharing), functions are provided to generate the required spectrum.
+2. **Generate the Spectrum**: use Sionna to generate the radio spatial spectrum or use or RF-3DGS dataset.

 3. **Reorganize the Spectrum to COLMAP Format**:
    ```plaintext
    dataset/